pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

    Ensure that the name used in `metadata.name` follows the format `PLURAL-NAME.GROUP`.
 In this example it is `rockets.spaceagency.com`.

-4. Add properties in the `spec` section under a list called `versions`, and make each version an object with a `name` and a `schema` for the version, so that the CRD looks similar to the following:
+4. Add properties in the `spec` section under a list called `versions`.
+Make each version an object with a `name` and a `schema` for the version, so that the CRD looks like the following example:

     ```yaml
     apiVersion: apiextensions.k8s.io/v1